cryocuhk/liulin523.github.io/_pages/research_frozenfround.md

 *Left: Schematic illustration of GNSS-IR (modified from Larson, 2016), showing the multipath geometry for a horizontal planar and the interference pattern between the direct and reflected signals.
 H<sub>Ant</sub> and H<sub>surf</sub> represent the height of the antenna and reflecting surface respectively.
 H<sub>R</sub>,  the vertical distance between H<sub>Ant</sub> and H<sub>surf</sub>, is one of the key observables of GNSS-IR.
 Decrease (increase) of H<sub>R</sub> indicates the uplift (subsidence) of the reflecting surface.
 Right: The conceptual model of the seasonal vertical deformation (subsidence in summer and uplift in winter) of the ground surface in permafrost terrain.
 Such vertical deformation is mainly caused by the phase change of soil moisture within the active layer.
 GNSS-IR is capable of measuring the surface elevation changes at daily intervals continuously.*

+Please visit [Jiahua's webpage](https://zjhuabc.github.io/gnss-recipe/) for furture information, data, and list of publications.

-This research is funded by the Hong Kong Research Grants Council.
+This research is funded by the Hong Kong Research Grants Council (Project CUHK14305618).

 <p> &nbsp; </p>